 All Biological Science majors are required to carry out a Capstone Senior Research Project.
-Topics of research are not isolated to the field of Biology; students can opt to perform research in the fields of Chemistry or Biochemistry as the core courses of the major are designed to provide competencies in all of these areas.
+Topics of research are not isolated to the field of Biology; students can that minor in Chemsitry may opt to perform research in the fields of Chemistry or Biochemistry as the core courses of the major are designed to provide competencies in all of these areas.

 Students pursuing a biological sciences degree sometimes chose to also pursue a minor.
-A few of the minors that biological majors chose to pursue are enviornmental sciences, chemistry and psychology.
+A few of the minors that biological majors chose to pursue are chemistry and psychology.

 SLC Scholarship Program

 Pitt-Greensburg has been awarded a grant by the National Science Foundation (NSF) to increase the retention and graduation rates of students in Biology or Chemistry.
 Through the Science Learning Community (SLC) program, scholarships of up to $10,000 per year for a period of up to four years are available to eligible academically talented students from high schools serving Fayette and Washington Counties and rural areas of Westmoreland County in Pennsylvania.
 Learn more>